Registration of the asylum application

 United Kingdom

-Country Report: Registration of the asylum application Last updated: 30/05/23
+Country Report: Registration of the asylum application Last updated: 10/07/24

 Author

 The Secretary of State for the Home Department is responsible in law for registering asylum applications.[1]
-This responsibility is carried out by civil servants in the UK Visas and Immigration Section (UKVI) of the Home Office.
+This responsibility is carried out by civil servants in the UK Visas and Immigration section (UKVI) of the Home Office.
 If a person claims asylum on entry to the UK, immigration officers at the port have no power to take a decision on the claim and must refer it to UKVI.[2]

 Where a couple or family claim asylum, the children normally apply as dependants on the claim of one of their parents.
 Also, one partner may apply as the dependant of the other.
 This means that the outcome of their claim will depend upon that of the main applicant.
 It is policy to inform women separately that they may claim separately from their partner,[3] although there is no recent research or regular auditing to check that this is routinely done.
-Following a judgment in the Supreme Court, known as ‘G v G’[4] policy guidance[5] was introduced to comply; namely that children’s protection needs must be considered and if necessary, determined separately from the parents, where they are different.
-The questionnaire given to adult applicants has been amended to reflect the need to identify any protection needs specific to the child.[6]

 There is no specific time limit for asylum seekers to lodge their application.
-A claim may be refused if the applicant ‘fails, without reasonable explanation, to make a prompt and full disclosure of material facts.’[7]
-However, ‘applications for asylum shall be neither rejected nor excluded from examination on the sole ground that they have not been made as soon as possible.[8]
+A claim may be refused if the applicant ‘fails, without reasonable explanation, to make a prompt and full disclosure of material facts.’[9]
+However, ‘applications for asylum shall be neither rejected nor excluded from examination on the sole ground that they have not been made as soon as possible’.[10]
 In practice, where someone is present in the UK in another capacity, e.g. as a student or worker, and then claims asylum after some years, whether or not they have overstayed their immigration leave, this may be treated as evidence that they are not in fear.
-Financial support and accommodation can be refused if the person did not claim ‘as soon as reasonably practicable’,[9] but not if this would entail a breach of human rights (see Reception Conditions).[10]
+Financial support and accommodation can be refused if the person did not claim ‘as soon as reasonably practicable’,[11] but not if this would entail a breach of human rights (see Reception Conditions).[12]

 First applications made from inside the UK must be registered by appointment at the Asylum Intake Unit (AIU) – formerly Asylum Screening Unit (ASU) – in Croydon in the South East of England unless the asylum seeker is in detention or unless an applicant successfully argues that they cannot be expected to travel to the AIU.[13]
 This includes all applications not made at the port of entry, even if only hours after arrival and where the asylum seeker has left the port.
 The Nationality and Borders Act 2022 enshrines in law the requirement to make an asylum claim at a ‘designated place’.
 It has been explained that this is to make clear that claims cannot be made in territorial waters and that anyone attempting to do so will be brought to the UK to make their claim.[14]